Kevin Brock (American football)

-Kevin Brock (born April 9, 1986) is a former American football tight end.
+Kevin Brock (born April 9, 1986) is an American former professional football tight end.
 He was signed by the Carolina Panthers as an undrafted free agent in 2009.
 He played college football at Rutgers.

-He has also been a member of the New York Jets, Pittsburgh Steelers, Chicago Bears, Dallas Cowboys, Oakland Raiders, Buffalo Bills, Kansas City Chiefs and Cincinnati Bengals.
+He was also a member of the New York Jets, Pittsburgh Steelers, Chicago Bears, Dallas Cowboys, Oakland Raiders, Buffalo Bills, Kansas City Chiefs and Cincinnati Bengals.

 Professional career

 Carolina Panthers

-After going undrafted in the 2009 NFL Draft, Brock signed with the Carolina Panthers.
+After going undrafted in the 2009 NFL draft, Brock signed with the Carolina Panthers.
 He was waived on August 2, 2009.

 New York Jets

 A day after being waived by Carolina, Brock was claimed by the New York Jets.
 He was released on September 4.

 Pittsburgh Steelers

 Brock was signed to the Pittsburgh Steelers' practice squad on September 16, 2009.
 He was waived on November 2, 2009.

 Chicago Bears

 The Chicago Bears signed Brock to their practice squad on November 24, 2009.
 On January 4, 2010, he was re-signed to a future contract.
 He was waived on May 24, 2010.